afkaf/Python-GVAS-JSON-Converter/README.md

 - **Convert back to .sav**: Work is underway to enable the conversion of JSON files back to the original `.sav` format.

 ---

-Feel free to modify this template to include additional details, examples, or any other information that you'd like to include in your README file.
-Let me know if you need further assistance!